Any Trouble: Re-formation

-In 2007, following the re-release of several Any Trouble albums on CD, the group reformed with the Wheels In Motion line-up of Clive Gregson, guitarist Chris Parks, bassist Phil Barnes and drummer Martin Hughes.
+In 2007, following the re-release of several Any Trouble albums on CD, the group reformed with the Wheels in Motion line-up of Clive Gregson, guitarist Chris Parks, bassist Phil Barnes and drummer Martin Hughes.
 After playing a few live gigs, Barnes had to bow out of the reformed group due to other commitments.

 With Mark Griffiths as a session musician on bass, the revived group recorded a new album which was released on the reborn Stiff Records label on 10 September 2007.
 The album was titled Life in Reverse and featured thirteen new Gregson-penned songs.
 It was produced by John Wood, and had unique artwork by the Stiff Records designer Tobbe Stuhre.
 The band played a headlining reunion gig at the Jazz Cafe in London, England to support the release.

-After another period of inactivity, in November 2013 Cherry Red Records released a 3-CD set The Complete Stiff Recordings 1980-81, comprising the band's first two studio albums with assorted singles and b-sides, plus the Live At The Venue album, packaged in mini-sleeves.
+After another period of inactivity, in November 2013 Cherry Red Records released the 3-CD set The Complete Stiff Recordings 1980-81, comprising the band's first two studio albums with assorted singles and B-sides, plus the Live at the Venue album, packaged in mini-sleeves.
 The band supported this by re-forming to perform a one-off gig at London's 229 Club.
 By now, Griffiths was a full official member, and the line-up consisted of Gregson, Parks, Griffith and Hughes.

-Any Trouble stayed together in 2014 to record a new album Present Tense and played a short tour in England in December 2014, which included Band on the Wall, Manchester, on 2 December 2014, dates in Newcastle, Birmingham and the 229 Club in London; they also played at the Purple Weekend Festival, in León, Spain.
+Any Trouble stayed together in 2014 to record the new album Present Tense and played a short tour in England in December 2014, which included Band on the Wall, Manchester, on 2 December 2014, dates in Newcastle, Birmingham and the 229 Club in London; they also played at the Purple Weekend Festival, in León, Spain.
 Present Tense was released in November 2015 featuring 18 new songs written by Gregson.